 Types of Paint for Laminate Surfaces

-Painting laminate furniture is a whole other beast.
+Painting laminate furniture and surfaces is a whole other beast.
 It can be done, but not super easily.
 To paint laminate furniture, I think you should always prime the piece first.
 I’ve used Zinnser Primers for this and have had good results.